ankurchavda/streamify/README.md

 - Add more visualizations

 ### Special Mentions
-I'd like to thank the [DataTalks](https://datatalks.club) club for offering this completely free course on Data Engineering.
+I'd like to thank the [DataTalks.Club](https://datatalks.club) for offering this Data Engineering course for completely free.
 All the things I learnt there, enabled me to come up with this project.
-If you want upskill on Data Engineering technologies, please check out the [course](https://github.com/DataTalksClub/data-engineering-zoomcamp). :)
+If you want to upskill on Data Engineering technologies, please check out the [course](https://github.com/DataTalksClub/data-engineering-zoomcamp). :)